dhawalhost/nqjson/BENCHMARK_SETUP.md

 ## Overview

-njson benchmarks are in a **separate Go module** to completely isolate dependencies.
-The main njson library has **ZERO external dependencies**, while benchmarks have their own `go.mod` with gjson/sjson for performance comparisons.
+nqjson benchmarks are in a **separate Go module** to completely isolate dependencies.
+The main nqjson library has **ZERO external dependencies**, while benchmarks have their own `go.mod` with gjson/sjson for performance comparisons.

 ## Architecture